1. Home>

 Payroll Outsourcing – Payroll Implementation Process

-So you’ve decided that payroll outsourcing is the right move for your business – but what can you do to ensure that the payroll implementation process runs smoothly?
+So, you’ve decided that payroll outsourcing is the right move for your business – amazing!
+Payroll outsourcing has a ton of benefits.
+But what can you do to ensure the payroll implementation process runs smoothly?

-It’s fair to say that the transition can be a little daunting in itself, without worrying about something going wrong.
+It’s fair to say that the transition can be a little daunting, without worrying about something going wrong.
 Before you hand over your payroll responsibilities to an outsourced payroll provider, here’s a quick guide to getting it right.

-While you need to ensure things are managed well at your end, your provider should also be on hand to answer any questions and help calm your nerves if you have any concerns – no matter how small.
+While you need to ensure things are managed well at your end, your provider should also be on hand when needed.
+They should be there to answer any questions and help calm your nerves if you have any concerns.
+And when it comes to something as important as payroll, no concern is too small.

-Any business transformation project requires all affected parties to be involved in the journey if you want to be sure of success – and no nasty surprises down the line.
-Don’t just think of direct impacts either, you need to think in broader terms.
+For a business transformation project to be successful, it requires all affected parties to be involved in the journey.
+Don’t just think of the direct impacts of a huge system change either, you need to think in broader terms.

-For example, any employee who may need access to payroll data in order to fulfil even the smallest part of their role will have a vested interest in the outcome, so make sure nobody is overlooked.
+You may have several employees who require access to payroll data to fulfil even the smallest part of their job role.
+Each of these team members will have a vested interest in the outcome.
+So, it is crucial that everybody is on the same page, and nobody is overlooked.

-Every payroll outsourcing partner will have their own implementation project plan and go-live process, but all will have some things in common.
+Every payroll outsourcing partner will have their own payroll implementation plan and “go-live” process, but all will have some things in common.
+An experienced provider of outsourced payroll will understand that payroll outsourcing is not a “one-size-fits-all” project.

-Whoever you choose to work with, here are five standard stages of the payroll implementation process that you’ll face during the transition, along with some tips to help you get the best results as you navigate your way through them.
+Whoever you choose to work with, here are five standard stages of the payroll implementation process that you’ll face during the transition.
+We have also included some tips to help you get the best results as you navigate your way through them.

 • Your internal payroll processes